 Similarly, a company limited by guarantee must include details in their application of the proposed amount of the guarantee that each member has agreed to.

 Most companies require an internal governance structure for company incorporation.
 The exception is a proprietary (private) company with a single shareholder and director.
-For these companies, the Corporations Act (the Act) prescribes rules which are non-negotiable.
+For these companies, the Corporations Act (the Act) prescribes rules that are non-negotiable.

 The matters included under the internal governance include issues such as: